Emirefe692/Emirefe692/README.md

 ### 👨‍💻 About Me

-- 🔭 **Currently Seeking:** I’m currently seeking new job opportunities in the tech industry.
+- 🔭 I’m currently seeking new job opportunities in the tech industry.
 - 🌱 I’m continuously enhancing my skills through diverse courses, bootcamps, and hands-on projects.
 - 💻 I have experience in **Python, SQL, Java, C#, Kotlin, Flutter**, and tools like Git, Agile, Scrum, and Jira.
 - 👯 I’m open to collaborating on **Data Science** and **Mobile App Development** projects.